-Door hinge pin(s) must be secured during the entire flight!
+Door hinge pin(s) or door zippers (for collapsible baskets K10C and K13C) must be secured during the entire flight!
 The door must be closed during the entire flight!

 6.7.7 Passenger Seat

 The passenger seat is optional equipment designed for easy installation and removal by the pilot without using tools.
 The composite seat with upholstery and four-point restraint harness is supported on a stainless steel trestle that attaches to the basket floor by four corner pins and a central bolt.